metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 # A note on purpose

-This algorithm was originally developed for generating key shares for Ethereum consensus nodes that employ distributed signers or distributed (DVT) validator squads.
+This algorithm was originally developed for generating key shares for Ethereum consensus nodes that employ distributed signers or distributed (DVT) validator clusters.
 However, its applicability is broader—it can be used for any use case that requires distributed generation of BLS12-381 key shares.

 # Motivation

 Ethereum validators sign their actions with a private key.
-To improve resilience and security, they increasingly use distributed signers, holding shares of the key, created according to the Shamir's Secret Sharing (SSS) scheme - a set of X signers, any Y of which (Y < X) must sign a decision to make it valid.
+To improve resilience and security, they increasingly use distributed signers, holding shares of the key, created according to the Shamir's Secret Sharing (SSS) scheme - a set of `n` signers, any `t` of which must sign a decision to make it valid (`t < n`).

-This approach improves availability — only Y participants are needed to proceed — and security, as compromising the key requires access to at least Y shares, held by different entities.
+This approach improves availability — only `t` participants are needed to proceed — and security, as compromising the key requires access to at least `t` shares, held by different entities.

 Traditionally, key shares are generated centrally and then distributed.
 This however creates a single point of failure where the full key exists.
 The algorithm described here avoids this by enabling each participant to generate their share independently, without any party ever learning the full key or another's share.